vstaykov/Personal-Projects/README.md

-Personal-Projects
+Telerik Academy Projects
 =================
-This repository contains some of my personal development projects!
+This repository contains some Telerik Academy projects and solutions.